secretstartups/handbook/hiring/greenhouse/index.html.md

 ### Leaving notes

-It's always recommended to leave notes in a candidate profile to maintain communication between the Hiring Managers, Interviewers, and Recruiting Team.
+It's always recommended to leave notes in a candidate profile to maintain communication between the Hiring Managers, Interviewers, and Talent Acquisition Team.
 To leave a note, go to a candidate's profile, and, on the right side under `Make a Note`, type your note and tag anyone you like to see the note.
 If you do **not** tag anyone, **no** one will receive a notification.
 Once you're done with your note, click `Save` and it will notify anyone tagged and be logged in the candidate's profile in the `Activity Feed`.
 Anyone who has access to the requisition will be able to view it there.

 Again, `Private Notes` should only be used to discuss compensation or other confidential items related to the candidate.
 To leave such a note, go to the candidate's profile, click `Private`, scroll to the bottom, and click `Add Private Note`.
 Be sure to tag anyone that should be notified.
 Please note that only Job Admins (i.e. **not** Interviewers) are able to view these notes.
 All Job Admins, including Hiring Managers, are able to see private notes whether or not they are tagged.

 ### Access to roles

-If you need access to review or interview candidates for a requisition, please reach out to the Recruiting Team through Slack or email.
-The Recruiting Team will verify with the Hiring Manager and provision access accordingly.
+If you need access to review or interview candidates for a requisition, please reach out to the Talent Acquisition Team through Slack or email.
+The Talent Acquisition Team will verify with the Hiring Manager and provision access accordingly.

 ## For Hiring Managers